ministryofjustice/moj-frontend/docs/style-guide.md

 ### person on probation, people on probation

 Lower case.
 Do not use the acronym POP.
 Use a person's name where possible.
-Avoid the terms offender or ex-offender – they're not rehabilitative.
+Avoid the terms 'offender' or 'ex-offender' – they're not rehabilitative.

 ### personal data in title tags